atreides1/atreides1.github.io/README.md

 # My personal webpage
-Updated as of Aug.
+Updated as of Sept.
 2020, made using HTML, CSS (W3), and JS

 ~Thanks for viewing!